IIIF/api/source/api/presentation/3.0/index.md

 Responses _SHOULD_ be compressed by the server as there are significant performance gains to be made for very repetitive data structures.

-Recipes for enabling CORS and the conditional Content-type header are provided in the [Apache HTTP Server Implementation Notes][apache-notes].
+Recipes for enabling CORS and the conditional Content-Type header are provided in the [Apache HTTP Server Implementation Notes][apache-notes].

+### 6.3 URI Recommendations

+While any URI is technically acceptable for any of the resources, there are several best practices for designing the URIs for the resources.

+* Use HTTPS, not HTTP.
+* Consider the hostname for your resources, such that it could redirect to separate systems if needed.
+For example: `https://data.example.org/`
+* Use a consistent prefix path for IIIF resources, such as `https://data.example.org/iiif/`
+* Use a natural identifier for the resource in its management system in the URI, such as `https://data.example.org/iiif/849/` for object number 849
+* Use the type of the resource in the UR, such as `https://data.example.org/iiif/849/manifest/`
+* Don't use `.json` or `.jsonld` on the end of the URI unless you need to
+* Remember to encode special characters
+* Consider future expansion of the data, and related services, such as `https://data.example.org/iiif/849/manifest/search/` for a [IIIF search service][search] over the object's annotations
+* Do not use query parameters or fragments in the URIs
+* Once published, they should be as persistent and unchanging as possible

 ## 7. Authentication